bruin-data/bruin/docs/getting-started/introduction.md

 You can get started with Bruin [via installing it](./introduction/installation.md) with a single command.

-## Supported Platforms

-Bruin supports many data platforms out-of-the-box and as a first-class citizen.
-Feel free to get started with your favorite platform:

 <script setup>
 import { withBase } from 'vitepress'
 import { useSidebar } from 'vitepress/theme'